boeboe/network-multitool-web/README.md

-# shell:~# -- Docker/Kubernetes WebInterface Shell Access
+# Docker/Kubernetes WebInterface Shell Access

 This is a very basic, single-file, PHP web application into a container, providing you with a shell in that container.
 It can be used to quickly execute commands on a server or to debug issues in kubernetes or openshift.
 This is handy if SSH or other methods are blocked or cumbersome, so you can have shell access though a http exposed web service.